bartolli/codanna-plugins/plugins/codanna-base/commands/x-ray.md

 - Identify patterns and integration points
 - Present findings and await user direction
 - Don't start implementing or making changes yet

+Based on the gathered context, engage with the user to narrow focus and help the user with further request.